enPlace/react-Battleship/README.md

 (insert checkerboard image here)

 If both of the smallest ships are hit early, the strategy then becomes to fire at every third square.
-If the smallest ship left is four units long, then we fire at every four squares.
+If the smallest ship left is four units long, then we fire at every fourth square.
 And so on.

 We can generate a dynamic checkerboard based off of the length of the smallest ship with a nested loop to create a subset of checkerboard coordinates, selecting every nth square where n = the length of the smallest ship - 1:
 ```js